Created in 1991/92, the Australian Standing Stones in Glen Innes Highlands is the national monument to Celtic people, past and present.

 Contact the Australian Standing Stones Management Board for information on how to place a stone and memorial plaque.

-Our Visitor Information Centre has a wide range of Celtic and Scottish clothing, books, Souvenirs, Jewellery and Giftware.
+The Glen Innes Visitor Information Centre has a wide range of Celtic and Scottish clothing, books, souvenirs, jewellery and giftware.

 Drop in or shop online here:

-Visit the Australian Standing Stones where you'll find The Croft Celtic Cultural Centre and Cafe housed in the original Crofters Cottage, a replica ‘taigh dubh’- black house.
+Visit the Australian Standing Stones, where you'll find The Croft Celtic Cultural Centre and Café housed in the original Crofters Cottage, a replica "taigh-dubh" or "black house".

-The Cultural Centre and Cafe brings a little bit of the Celts into people's everyday lives through Celtic inspired events and food alongside beloved cafe classics.
-They also have a range of local products available for sale.
+Crofters Cottage is both a Cultural Centre and Café that brings a little bit of Celtic culture to people's everyday lives through Celtic-inspired events and food, alongside beloved café classics.
+There is also a range of local products available for sale.

 The Celtic Family Wall overlooks the Australian Standing Stones from the western side of Tynwald Hill.